Ockbrook

 Please remember your P.E. kit, pupil organiser and reading book!

-Remember to wear your P.E. kit on Wednesdays and your swimming kit on Mondays!
+Remember to wear your P.E. kit on Tuesdays!
+Swimming kit on Wednesdays!

 Welcome back to Ockbrook class!